-Lancing has a long tradition of CCF training and today the sight of 200 Lancing volunteers in their Army and RAF cadet uniforms undergoing training on Wednesday afternoons is impressive.
+Lancing has a long tradition of Combined Cadet Force (CCF) training and today the sight of 170 Lancing volunteers in their Army and RAF Cadet uniforms undergoing training on Wednesday afternoons is impressive.

 Our aim is to:

 - enable the development of personal responsibility, leadership and self-discipline outside the classroom

 - learn new skills such as first aid, orienteering and life saving